England’s route to Euro 2024 final and possible knockout opponents

 A closer look at England’s possible route to the Euro 2024 final

-England begin Euro 2024 in Group C and will hope to navigate a set of fixtures that looks kind on paper – with Denmark, Slovenia and Serbia lying in wait.
+England begin Euro 2024 in Group C and will hope to navigate a set of fixtures that looks kind on paper – with Denmark and Slovenia following the nervy opening win over Serbia.

 From there, things should get harder but if England can top Group C then a third-placed qualifier from either Group D, E or F will be their opponents in the last 16, before a quarter-final potentially against Germany, Spain or Italy.
 Win that and they would be just two victories away from glory.